 About becoming a property guardian

-As a property guardian, you will benefit from the flexibility and savings on offer in exchange for your support in protecting our clients buildings:
+As a property guardian, you will benefit from flexible living and savings on your accommodation costs in exchange for your help in protecting our clients’ buildings.

 Why become a property guardian?